At Cleveland State University, student success is our top priority.

 An assertive new approach to academic advising at CSU keeps close watch on the progress of individual students.
 The University’s Academic Advising Office is dedicated to providing a supportive atmosphere and empowering students to develop and to implement sound educational strategies that are consistent with their personal values, goals and career plans – as soon as they arrive at CSU.
 In recent years, a focus on freshman success – complete with intensive advising, extra support for those in remedial courses and a focus on monitoring attendance – has resulted in higher GPAs, more credits earned and better academic standing for CSU freshmen.

 Students are encouraged to complete 30 credit hours each year to stay on track for timely graduation.
-Averaging 15 hours per semester won't cost students more in tuition, because the new tuition band allows students to take between 12 and 18 hours per semester and pay the same amount.
+Averaging 15 hours per semester won't cost you more in tuition, because the new tuition band allows you to take between 12 and 17 hours per semester and pay the same amount.

 To save time and money for students, CSU is in the process of capping most baccalaureate degrees at 120 credit hours, except for programs in which accreditation requires the curriculum to exceed this threshold.
 The new requirement corresponds with the University’s conversion to a dominant three-credit-hour curriculum.
 These changes are expected to take effect in Fall 2014.